 The best electric toothbrushes for a healthy smile in 2024, tried and tested by us

-Keep your teeth and gums healthy with one of the best electric toothbrushes, including picks from Oral-B, Philips, and Spotlight Oral Care, tried and tested by us
+Keep your teeth and gums healthy with one of the best electric toothbrushes by Oral-B, Philips and more, tried and tested by us

-Having one of the best electric toothbrushes in your bathroom cabinet could make all the difference to your oral hygiene routine and general health, removing bacteria with ease.
-With a range of excellent features, such as timers, several brushing modes, and pressure sensors, they work with you to help improve your brushing long-term.
+One of the best electric toothbrushes can make all the difference to your smile.
+With excellent features to improve your brushing, like timers and pressure sensors, they work with you to help improve your oral hygiene routine in the long term.

 In the past, having a manual toothbrush was good enough.
-But, these days, most dentists recommend an electric tool - like the best Oral-B toothbrushes paired with your choice of toothpaste - to get in between the teeth and scrub away plaque from hard-to-reach places.
+But, these days, most dentists recommend an electric tool to get between the teeth and scrub away plaque from hard-to-reach places.

-Here at woman&home, we know the value of a proper clean.
-So, over the years, we've tried and tested a whole range of electric toothbrushes from across a collection of top brands to discover which ones were truly worth the time and money.
+Here at woman&home, we know the value of proper cleaning.
+So, over the years, we've tried and tested a range of electric toothbrushes from across a collection of top brands, including some of the best Oral-B toothbrushes, to discover which were truly worth buying.

-The best electric toothbrushes as chosen by our experts
+The best electric toothbrushes, as tested by us

 Specifications